ccgoller/eln/student-guidelines/02-notebook-structure.md

 ---

 This will create folders that you can use to organize your data and experiments on your computer.
-Check out your notebook folder to see the new folders.
+Check out your notebook folder to see the new folders created.

 ## Next Step